 The higher the value of this metric the better:

-\paragraph{Interest-wise Relevance (IR)} In addition to capturing all user interests based on item categories, it is important to ensure that the retrieved items are relevant to the user.
-To address this, we propose a soft version of the conventional recall metric by calculating the maximum cosine similarity between items in the retrieval list and the holdout set within the same category.
-The motivation is that the success of a retrieval or recommendation list often depends on how satisfying the most relevant item is:
+\paragraph{Interest-wise Relevance (IR)} To further measure the relevance of retrieved items, we introduce a ``soft'' recall metric, calculating the maximum cosine similarity between items in the retrieval list and the holdout set within the same category.
+The motivation for IR is that the success of a retrieval or recommendation list often depends on how satisfying the most relevant item is:

 where $S(v_i,v_j)$ is the cosine similarity between item $v_i$ and $v_j$.
 To obtain ground-truth similarities between items, and to mitigate the influence of the chosen pre-trained model, we pretrain the item embeddings using YoutubeDNN~\citep{CovingtonAS16_YoutubeDNN} with a higher dimension size ($d= 256$) to compute a uniform $\mathbf{S}_{i,j}$ for any backbone.
 A higher value of this metric is better.